Brunaugh-Lab/Brunaugh-Lab-Instrumentation/docs/instrumentation/sympatec_LD/measurement_setting_fields.md

 - `Lysozyme`

 **Do NOT include:**
-- excipients (e.g., PVP, leucine, mannitol)
+- excipients (e.g., PVP, leucine, mannitol) - The exception to this is if the composition is comprised solely of an inactive ingredient
 - processing method
 - formulation ratios
 - DOE identifiers